FDA Investigating Contaminated Metformin, Risk is Low for Type 2 Patients

 The agency will recall metformin products as appropriate; no metformin drugs on the US market have been affected at the moment.
 Woodcock also stated reasons for impurities in drug range from manufacturing processes to the way they’re packaged and stored.

-What’s the risk for Type 2 patients?
+What’s the risk for type 2 patients?

-According to all of the regulatory agencies, the risk for Type 2 patients is very low.
-Humans are naturally exposed to NDMA through drinking water, air pollution, fruits, vegetables, and cured meats.
+According to all of the regulatory agencies, the risk for type 2 patients is very low.
+Humans are naturally exposed to NDMA through drinking water, air pollution, fruits, vegetables and cured meats.
 When ingested at low levels, people aren’t expected to experience adverse health events.

-Dr. Marina Basina MD, Clinical Associate Professor at Stanford University, told Beyond Type 2 “Metformin is the most widely prescribed medication for type 2 diabetes and has been on the marker for the past 5 decades.
+Dr. Marina Basina MD, clinical associate professor at Stanford University, told Beyond Type 2 “Metformin is the most widely prescribed medication for type 2 diabetes and has been on the marker for the past five decades.
 In the previous studies metformin has been shown to have beneficial effects for cardiovascular health in individuals with diabetes and also for possible prevention of several types of cancer.
 [Recently] regulatory agencies outside of the US suspected that some metformin formulations may contain low levels of carcinogenic impurity N-Nitrosodimethylamine (NDMA).
 There are no recalls of US metformin formulations at present time.
 FDA is aware of this issue and will investigate metformin for the potential carcinogenic NDMA levels.
 There are low levels of NDMA naturally occurring in some foods and water.
 While investigation is ongoing, it is extremely important for patients who are treated with metformin to continue the medication or consult with their healthcare providers.
 Medication has many benefits in individuals with diabetes and even pre-diabetes.”